-Tie rod end replacement cost and procedure
+Tie rod end replacement cost

 Outer tie rod end replacement is easier and less expensive than inner tie rod replacement

-To replace an outer tie rod end, the technician simply removes a cotter key retaining pin and than a castle nut.
+To replace an outer tie rod end, the technician removes a cotter key retaining pin and than a castle nut.
 Using a tie rod puller tool, the technician disengages the tie rod ball stud from the steering knuckle.

 Next, the technician loosens the outer tie rod end jam nut and unscrews the worn end.
 Installation is the reverse of the removal procedure.